The Chicken or the Egg, Which Comes First

 I remember (vaguely…) my high school years (1980-81) and how all knowledge and information was obtained from encyclopaedias, books, and our teachers.
 We learned what we were told.
 There were no other options or sources available to us.
 We wrote papers, did worksheets, solved problems (on paper), all to satisfy our teachers and to get good marks on our report cards.
 Fast forward to 2015 and classrooms are starting to operate differently for sure.
 Teachers are adopting newer technologies, albeit slowly.
 In most cases I encounter, the new technologies are still quite optional, are afterthoughts, are add-ons, are reserved for special projects, etc. I don’t recall from 1981 that our books, encyclopaedias, and our teachers were optional, afterthoughts, add-ons, or reserved for special projects.
 So why are new technologies treated so differently?
 I think things are backwards…

 I still see tweets, blog posts, and hear people say that pedagogy is first and foremost important and technology should be considered for ways it can support the pedagogy.
 Pedagogy is really just a tool, a technology itself, used to teach and to cause learning to take place.
-But how one teaches today should be fully if not now, when - questiondependent on the technologies available.
+But how one teaches today should be fully dependent on the technologies available.
 Why are so many schools still hanging on to the use of textbooks when not one of their students will ever use a physical book again as a reference or tool for learning once they leave school?
 Why would a lesson be designed based on the absence of information technology and then add in that technology to enhance the lesson?
 Doesn’t it make more sense to design lessons based on all the technologies at ones disposal, to the point where the lesson could not exist or be used without the technology?

 It is true that technologies fail, let us down, and can be difficult to learn to use.
 But this is changing rapidly.
-I think the time is now to start with technology first and change-20272_1920consider everything we do from there.
+I think the time is now to start with technology first and consider everything we do from there.
 Technologies bring game changer opportunities, better ways of doing, and open doors that were never before imagined.
 In our work and in our learning, we need to maximize the use of the tools (technologies) available and keep our eye out for new ones, all the time.
 The alternative is to wake up one day and discover that what we knew and held on to as our ways of doing have become rather obsolete.

 Comments